GetStream/stream-chat-android/docusaurus/docs/Android/04-guides/04-theming.md

 Please keep in mind that using will `TransformStyle` overrides the configurations made using the attributes of the class.
 Don't use both ways are the same time as only `TransformStyle` will be applied.
 :::

-You can use `TransformStyle` to change many aspects of MessageListView
+You can use `TransformStyle` to change multiple appearance characteristics of the `MessageListView`.

 **TransformStyle**